MadBomber/htm/docs/quick-start.md

 htm.add_node(
   "decision_001",                    # Unique key
-  "We decided to use PostgreSQL with TimescaleDB for the database " \
+  "We decided to use PostgreSQL for the database " \
   "because it provides excellent time-series optimization and " \
   "native vector search with pgvector.",
   type: :decision,                   # Memory type